lsoares/domain-driven-arch-python/README.md

 ## Challenge
+1. The Grinch has secretly broken the code and the tests are not passing...
+2. Why do we need a serializer `CreateRepresenter` in `CreateUserHandler`?
+And a deserializer in `ListUsersHandler`?
+3. Why do we need a DTO in `domain/CreateUser`?
-1. Let's prevent repeated emails:
+4. Let's prevent repeated emails:
     ```python
     def test_cant_create_repeated_user():
         client = TestClient(WebApp(user_repository=UserRepositoryInMemory()))